ARE YOU READY FOR A JOB INSKILLED TRADES INDUSTRIAL OCCUPATIONS TECHNOLOGY? Associate in Applied Science (AAS) Certificate of Specialization (CS)

 - Additional Information

 The Skilled Trades Industrial Occupations Technology program is offered at our Florissant Valley campus.
-Students make take general education classes toward this degree at any of our four campuses, our five eduction centers, and online.
+Students may take general education classes toward this degree at any of our four campuses, our five education centers, and online.